flashlin/Samples/torch-qa/fine-tune/data-user/qa.md

 Answer: If there's a need to modify anything related to accounts, remember to discuss it with Photon, as accounts fall under their domain.

+Question: Which GA properties are listed?
+Q: Make a list of GA properties.
+Answer: In the future, the GA property will only recognize the items on this list, and it's still being updated as of 2023-12-07.
+The URL is https://ironman.atlassian.net/wiki/spaces/UXR/pages/1150582815/GA+permission+form